What you should know about Professional Counselling

 People come into counselling for many reasons and there is no one pathway or one size fits all approach.
 The following factors need to be considered:

-How long the issue/s has been in place
+How long the issue/s has been in place and what caused you to notice it

 The impact and severity of the issue/s